 In 2009, KLT expanded its focus to include the protection of forest and ranch lands.
 With the closing of the Gold Creek Ranch conservation easement in the Selle Valley, approximately 640 acres of forest and working ranch lands were preserved forever.
 Another 600 acres of historic forest and ranch land abutting the Morton Slough Wildlife Refuge on the Pend Oreille River were permanently protected in 2011.

 Eric Grace, the organization’s third executive director, was hired in 2011, bringing extensive land trust executive experience to KLT.
 During his first year, Eric concentrated his attention on organizational development, community outreach and the development of a fundraising program to establish a sustainable funding base for the organization into the future.

 In the summer of 2012, the land trust changed its name and re-branded itself as Kaniksu Land Trust in order to better reflect its regional land and water conservation mission and to provide an identity recognizable to its constituents.

 In 2012, KLT again expanded its focus, this time to include public access and recreation.
-The public benefits directly from the Sherwood Forest / Syringa Trails conservation easement with its access to trails, not far from downtown Sandpoint, for hiking and biking.
+The public benefits directly from the Sherwood Forest / Syringa Trails conservation easement which provides access to hiking and biking trails convenient to downtown Sandpoint.
 Since conservation easements do not guarantee that a property will stay open to the public, it is important for visitors to treat the area with respect in order to retain the privilege of using it.

-While KLT has recently been focusing on organizational development and community outreach, its expanded mission remains the same: the preservation of this area’s watersheds, wildlife habitat, forests, farmland, scenic areas, public access to recreation, and the development of programs that address community challenges by connecting people to those places.
+While KLT has recently been focusing on organizational development and community outreach, its expanded mission remains the same: KLT is committed to supporting the vibrant communities of north Idaho and northwest Montana, and preserving the lands and waters that sustain them.